miku-gg/miku/docs/src/guides/run-local.md

 Next, you will be prompted for the environment variables

-* `OPENAI_ENDPOINT`, the OAI-like endpoint (Aphrodite/Ooba/Tabby)
-* `OPENAI_KEY`, the password for the OAI-like endpoint (Aphrodite/Ooba/Tabby)
 * `AZURE_API_KEY`, a valid API for querying Azure TTS models
 * `ELEVENLABS_API_KEY`, a valid API for querying ElevenLabs TTS models

-An `OPENAI_API_KEY` must be provided for the bots to generate responses.
+Backend API keys and URLs are set in the bot directory config.
 You can take a look at the [How to use the endpoints](/guides/how-to-endpoints) guide for getting one of these values.

 ### 3. Run the project
 After setting up the `.env` file, you can run the project by running the following command: